dvidelabs/flatcc/doc/binary-format.md

 the size field, and should also be zero padded up to its own alignment.

+## Size Limits

+A buffer should never be larger than `2^(sizeof(soffset_t) * 8 - 1) - 1`
+or `2^31 - 1` i.e. 2GB for standard FlatBuffers.
+Beyond this safe it is
+not safe to represent vtable offsets and implementations can no longer use signed types to store `uoffset_t` values.
+This limit also ensures that all vectors can be represented safely with a signed 32-bit length type.

+The application interface is likely to use a native type for representing sizes and vector indices.
+If this type is smaller that `sizeof(soffset_t)` or equivalently `sizeof(uoffset_t)` there is a risk of overflow.
+The simplest way to avoid any issues is to limit the accepted buffer size of the native size type.
+For example, on some embedded microprocessor systems a C compiler might have a 16-bit int and `size_t` type, even if it supports `uint32_t` as well.
+In this the safe assumption is to limit buffers to `2^15 - 1` which is very likely more than sufficient on such systems.

+A builder API might also want to prevent vectors from being created when they cannot stay within the size type of the platform when the element size is multipled by the element count.
+This is deceiving because the element count might easily be within range.
+Such issues will be rare in praxis but they can be the source of magnificent vulnerabilites if not handled appropriately.

 ## Verification

 Verification as discussed here is not just about implementing a